 The best part about the MyFitnessPal app is its food scanner!
 It allows you to enter the food you eat by scanning their barcodes.
 For this, you need to open the app, click on the “Add Food” button, and then select “Scan Barcode.”
 After that, you can point your phone’s camera towards the food item’s barcode, and the app will automatically add it to your diary.

 If you don’t find the required food in their database, you can add it manually.
 For this, you need to click on the “Add Food” button and then select “Create a New Food.”
 After that, you can enter all the relevant information about the food item, including its calorie content.
 You can get this information from the food label or simply by doing a quick Google search.

 “In general, you will gain weight if you take more calories than you burn.
 Similarly, you will lose weight if you burn more calories than you consume.“

 Now you have your food/calorie intake data in the MyFitnessPal App.
 But if you want to get the net calorie intake, you can sync it with any of the best smartwatches for MyFitnessPal in 2022, such as Apple or Fitbit wearables.
 It is easy to do and takes only a few taps.

 How accurate is MyFitnessPal?

-1. Enter Accurate Data about You
+1. Basic Data about you

+While creating an account, MyFitnessPal will ask you to enter basic details about yourself, such as age, gender, height, and weight.
 It is essential to enter accurate information about yourself because it will help the app estimate your calorie needs.
 If you don’t know your exact weight, you can weigh yourself at home or go to the doctor for a checkup.